Azure/iot-operations-sdks/doc/reference/error-model.md

     * This prohibits general use of standard error types, since these vary considerably from language to language.

-1. The error model MUST distinguish between errors in application (user) code versus errors within the SDK.
+1. The error model MUST distinguish between errors in application (user) code versus errors within the SDK library.

 1. Error kinds MUST NOT be excessively fine-grained but SHOULD be sufficiently granular to convey topical information.